akamai/akamaipowershell/README.md

 3. All functions must support AccountSwitchKey params.
 This is a feature only used by Partners and Akamai internal users, but keeps the function universally usable.
 4. Please use approved Powershell verbs where applicable.
 The use of List is fine, as are others when the approved verb would be confusion (like deleting or invalidating from cache. 'removing' isn't really a thing)
 5. Please arrange functions into folders based on the name of the API as Akamai have stated it (see the existing folder structure for examples)
-6. Update functions (POST/PUT) should have a $Body param for the user to specify the JSON body for the request.
+6. Update functions (POST/PUT) should have a $Body param for the user to specify the JSON body for the request or an -InputFile param to specify body from a file.
 If you also wish to allow users to specify individual params and construct the request in the function, that is fine, but make sure the JSON body and individual params are in different Parameter Sets to avoid confusion.
 Check New-PropertyVersion for an example

 ### Licensing